 Magdiel Student Financial Relief Fund

-Available to: If you are a mechanical engineering student nearing completion of your program and experiencing a significant or unforeseen financial hardship, the Magdiel Financial Relief Fund can help you with grants aimed at enabling you to complete your degree.
-GPA is not a factor to receive assistance from the fund, and grants may be renewable based on need.
+Available to: If you are a student nearing completion of your mechanical engineering program and experiencing a significant or unforeseen financial hardship, the Magdiel Financial Relief Fund may be able to help you with grants aimed at enabling you to complete your degree.
+GPA is not a factor to receive assistance from the fund, and grants may be renewable based on need and available funds.

-Please complete and submit the following.
+Please complete and submit the Application.
+Preference is given to tuition and those nearest to graduating.
 Once submitted you will be contacted via email regarding the status of your application.
-Applications for financial relief are accepted year-round.
+Applications for financial relief are accepted year-round, however decisions are made the first week of class and funds are limited.

 Provided by: John and Barbara Magdiel